bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

     mkdir /dev/mtd
     cd /dev/ && for i in `ls -w1 mtd?`;do ln -s /dev/$i /dev/mtd/$i; done && cd - || cd -
     flash_image recovery Recovery-boot.img

-Finally! everything is installed and ready to go with your native debian.

 -   Normal boot will get you into Android
 -   Holding home and power will boot into debian